webqit/quantum-js/README.md

 </details>

-But fun question: does this really work?
+So, does this really work?
 You want to see!

 <!--